andreamussap/AFMussap-Tech-Shopping-List/README.md

 # Shopping List App for Android

-Learn how to use the Shopping List App developed by AFMussap Tech
+Learn how to install and use the Shopping List App developed by AFMussap Tech